venelin/PCMFit/README.md

 The user guides and technical reference for the library are available on the [PCMFit web-page](https://venelin.github.io/PCMFit/):

 **Note:** *The writing of the user gudes and [help articles](https://venelin.github.io/PCMFit/reference/index.html) for this package is in progress.
-Please, contact the author for assistance, in case you need to use PCMFit.
+Please, contact the author for assistance, in case you need to use PCMFit right away and need help with the coding examples.
 Thanks for your understanding.*

 -   The [Getting started](https://venelin.github.io/PCMFit/articles/pcmfit.html) guide introduces mixed Gaussian phylogenetic models (MGPMs) and provides an example how to use the function `PCMFit()` to infer such models on a given tree and trait data.
 -   The [Inferring an MGPM with Unknown Shifts](https://venelin.github.io/PCMFit/articles/pcmfitmixed.html) guide shows how to use the function `PCMFitMixed()` to select the best MGPM for a given tree and trait data, based on an information loss function such as the Akaike information criterion (AIC) *(in preparation)*.